input-output-hk/catalyst-voices/docs/src/catalyst-standards/permissionless-auth/auth-header.md

         If this fails, return `403`.
 11. Token is valid, provide validated credentials to the endpoint for further processing, as required.

-***NOTE*** It is possible to check the `nonce` before checking the identity of the token.
-The check for `nonce` validity is conducted after validating the identity of the token.
+***NOTE***, while it is possible to check the `nonce` before checking the identity of the token, the check for `nonce` validity is conducted after validating the identity of the token.
 This ensures that validation can authoritatively return 403 when `nonce` is incorrect, which it cannot do before checking the registered identity exists.
 Further, `nonce` is trivial to spoof, and also trivial to check.
 Therefore, no processing time is saved against an attacker if the `nonce` is incorrect.
 It is expected that an attacker would always get the `nonce` correct.
-The only reason the `nonce` will be incorrect under valid circumstances is because it has expired but the identity is correct.
+The only reason the `nonce` will be incorrect under valid circumstances is because it has expired, but the identity is correct.

 ### Invalid Token Processing